China to set five-year plan for steering economy through choppy waters

 Government think tanks and economists have made recommendations for average annual gross domestic product (GDP) growth targets including "around 5%", 5-5.5% to 5-6%, the sources said.

-The plan to be discussed and approved by leaders next week is expected to be unveiled at the annual parliament meeting in early 2021.
+The plan to be discussed and approved by leaders is expected to be unveiled at the annual parliament meeting in early 2021.

 "We need to maintain a balance between development, stability, and risk prevention," said a policy insider.
 "Macro adjustments will be more difficult and this will present a test for policymakers."